LEARNAcademy/provision/alumni-provision.md

 - Postman
 - Slack
 - Zoom
+- PGAdmin

 #### Technologies
 - git
 - yarn
-- rvm
+- rvm - Ruby verion manager
 - latest Ruby version
 - Rails

 ---

 ### Homebrew
 [Homebrew](https://brew.sh/) is a package manager for Mac.
 It can install most apps and technologies.
 Homebrew will ensure proper installation processes as well as give you access to brew commands.
-Common commands include listing all the apps/tech as well as a single command update.
+Common commands include listing all the apps and tech as well as update commands.

-$ `brew list` - lists all apps/tech managed by Homebrew
+$ `brew list` - lists all apps and tech managed by Homebrew
 $ `brew doctor` - diagnoses any problems
-$ `brew update` - updates all apps/tech
+$ `brew update` - updates all apps and tech

 Install Homebrew in terminal: $ `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`